cheminfo/c6h6-documentation/src/book/spectra/chromatography/gc-lc-ms-visualization/README.md

 # GC / LC - MS visualization

+This application allows to visualize and integrate GC / LC with or with MS.

 ## Loading files

-This view came with and preloaded test case so you may just click on it and start to analyse the data.

-It is also designed to work with any file with the JCAMP, NetCDF, or mzData formats.
-This files can be drag and dropped or selected clicking in the same drop module.
-This files are going to be displayed in the list below, specifying the name of the file.
+Files can be uploaded either as a JCAMP, NetCDF or mzData formats.
+The files can be drag and dropped or selected clicking in the same drop module.
+The files are listed in the list below the drop zone and you should click on one of them in order to visualize the chromatogram.

+## MF and ionization

+You can specify the molecular formula

 ### Chromatogram visualization